DarthVeder/FSXstability/README.md

 Users are required to extract data from aircraft.cfg and .air file (using AAM).
 See the [wiki](https://github.com/DarthVeder/FSXstability/wiki/FSX-Stability) pages for more details.

 ### Installation
-Copy the clone FSXstability to any directory.
-Rember to add the new direxctory to MATLAB's path.
+Copy the clone FSXstability to any directory and run fsxstability.py.

 ### Usage
 From inside MATLAB run one of the following script: